fulloap/trivia/replit.md

 - **Storage Pattern**: Repository pattern with dedicated storage interface for data access abstraction

 ### Data Storage Solutions
-- **Primary Database**: PostgreSQL with Neon serverless connection
+- **Primary Database**: PostgreSQL with Neon serverless connection for persistent data storage
-- **Schema Design**: Separate tables for users, countries, questions, user progress, quiz sessions, and session storage
+- **Schema Design**: Complete relational schema with tables for:
+  - `users`: User authentication and total scores
+  - `countries`: Country configurations with flags and themes
+  - `questions`: Quiz questions with descriptions and difficulty levels
+  - `user_progress`: Individual progress tracking by country and level
+  - `quiz_sessions`: Active and completed quiz sessions with detailed data
+  - `rankings`: Leaderboards by country, level, and global rankings
+  - `sessions`: Authentication session storage
-- **Question Data**: JSON files organized by country in the data/questions directory for easy content management
+- **Question Data**: JSON files organized by country in the data/questions directory for content management
 - **Migration System**: Drizzle Kit for database schema migrations and pushes
+- **Data Persistence**: All quiz progress, rankings, and user activity permanently stored in PostgreSQL

 ### Authentication and Authorization
 - **Provider**: Replit Auth with OIDC flow